FlashpointProject/launcher/docs/development/introduction.md

 The documentation assumes you have a basic understanding of Typescript, React and Nodejs.
 Whilst it will sometimes point out specific functions from these APIs and mention what they do, you are expected to either understand them already or be willing to look them up in their own documentation.

+## Setup and Contributions

+See [Setup](setup) to set up your development environment.

+See [Git Workflow](gitworkflow) to learn how to start committing and merging your contributions.

-### Essential Reading
+## Essential Reading

 Whilst some concepts are only used on occasion, there are some things you'll want to come back and reference frequently.

-Almost everything you do will involve sending data to / from the backend / frontend.
-[Front / Back Communication](communication) is absolutely essential to understand.
+- [Front / Back Communication](communication) - Almost everything you do will involve sending data between the frontend and backend, so this is vital to understand.
+- [Database API](database) - Interacting with the Database API is common place in the backend.